 We are staying with Chris’ boss, Ross, and his wife Carrie.
 Their beautiful house in Yang Ming Shan overlooks Taipei.
 On the down side, we are more removed from the city so I’m learning to juggle a baby, groceries, and public transportation.

 Chris and I are living in the basement and we have had a few unexpected roommates since we moved in.

 The trauma of having a giant spider living in my room is upsetting my psychological stability.
-I’m constantly scanning the walls, checking my bed before I get in and my clothes before I put them on.
+I’m constantly scanning the walls, checking my bed before I get in, and shaking out my clothes before I put them on.
 Not only is it emotionally exhausting, but the stress is turning me into a very jumpy person which further upsets my sensitive baby.

 As for Chris’ internship—he loves it!
 Like absolutely, positively loves it.
 The company he is working for deals with manufacturing and exporting.
 Currently Chris is designing the front end of a new website and software which he finds interesting and educational (unlike his last internship in China where he would sit in on meetings just to make the company look international).

 Chris had work off on Wednesday so he could help me get my bearings.
 All of the bus and street signage is in Chinese characters.
 Since I don’t have a cell phone or GPS I get around based off memory.
 With the day to ourselves, we put Kinley in the stroller and introduced her to all of our favorite restaurants.

 Chris loves Taiwanese breakfast, which he expected to be equally good in China.
 Since it wasn’t, he had to suffer with the disappointment for nine months, so our first errand with Taipei under foot was to order dan bing (basically a savory crepe filled with ham and cheese).